West Columbia City Council extends emergency face mask ordinance

 WEST COLUMBIA, S.C.
-(WIS) - The West Columbia City Council voted to pass an emergency ordinance that would require citizens to wear a face mask during a meeting on Tuesday.
+(WIS) - The West Columbia City Council voted to extend an emergency ordinance that would require citizens to wear a face mask.

 The ordinance would mandate citizens to wear a face mask or covering when entering retail establishments, food service establishments, or city property.
 That would include restaurants, grocery stores, and pharmacies among other locations within city limits.

 A face mask or covering will not be required in the following circumstances:

 - In an outdoor or unenclosed area belonging to a retail or food service establishment where social distancing of at least six feet is possible

 - Those whose religious beliefs prevent them from wearing a face-covering

 - For those who cannot wear a face-covering due to a medical or behavioral condition